 History, Nomenclature, Types, Tooth Action, and Failure Modes/Prevention

 Develop your understanding of the history, basic gear tooth nomenclature, types of gears, gear arrangements, theory of gear tooth action, and failure modes and prevention.
-This course was recently updated and expanded to comprehensively cover important topics relating to gear system design consideration.
+This course was updated and expanded to comprehensively cover important topics relating to gear system design consideration.

 Raymond J. Drago is Chief Engineer for Drive Systems Technology, Inc., a mechanical power transmission consulting organization that he founded in 1976.
 Drago holds a master’s degree in structural engineering from Drexel University (1980), a master’s degree in engineering from ... read more

 Benefits and Learning Outcomes